-I'm a researcher and analyst interested in machine learning, natural computation, robotics, computational neuroscience and artificial intelligence.
+I'm a researcher and data scientist interested in artificial intelligence, natural computation, robotics, and computational neuroscience.

 For a list of my academic publications, please follow this link.